-QEL RAVAL El Raval is a vibrant multi-cultural neighborhood in the heart of Barcelona.
+CHECK AVAILABILITY QEL RAVAL El Raval is an edgy neighborhood.
 The part closest to the old port was also known as Barri Xinès or Barrio Chino (Chinatown).
-Famous for it's edgy and bohemian vibe, it has some of the city's top museums and restaurants.
-It is surrounded by the neighborhoods of Sant Antoni, the Gothic Quarter and El Poble Sec.
+The city's top museums and restaurants can be found here but you should take caution walking around late at night.
+It is considered the least safest area in Barcelona.
 The Hustle and Bustle Neighborhood of Barcelona The name Raval is derived from the Arabic word rabad, meaning outskirts.
 This is because El Raval lay beyond the Roman walls of Barcino and the first set of medieval walls.
 However, it was later enclosed within the second set of medieval walls.
 Remains of the medieval walls can be seen next to the Drassanes.
 Public Art Botero's Cat arrived in 2003 at the end of the newly created Rambla del Raval and has since become a symbol of the neighborhood.
 The chubby bronze cat makes a perfect meeting point before a night out on the town.
 The Colombian artist and sculptor Fernando Botero also made the rounded horse which has stood in Terminal 2 of Barcelona El Prat Airport since 1992.
 Museums The Museu d'Art Contemporani de Barcelona (MACBA) opened in 1995.
 The permanent collection of around 5,000 works dates from the mid-20th century onward.
 It is situated in Plaça dels Àngels, a popular place for young people to hang out and skateboard.